spawnfest/ddmin/README.md

 In a nutshell, the delta debugging algorithm is supposed to find the minimal difference between a passing and a failing test case for a given input.
-That means having a failing test for a given input the ddmin will produce a *minimal* test case to reproduce the error.
+That means having a failing test for a given input the ddmin will produce a *minimal* test case to reproduce the error hence, simplifying the debugging work required to fix the cause of the error.

 How does it do it?